 Mike continued to be active in support of the Pennsylvania Defense Institute, the Pennsylvania Association of approximately 1,000 attorneys and insurance executives.
 He was the longstanding editor of PDI News and served as President of the Pennsylvania Defense Institute in 2003-2004.
 He also served as the Pennsylvania delegate to the Defense Research Institute, a national association of leading attorneys.

 In 2009, Mike was honored to be elected to serve as the first, and only, Pennsylvania member of the Owners’ Counsel of America.
 The Owners’ Counsel of America is a non-profit organization comprised of the most experienced eminent domain and property rights attorneys from across the country.
 The members serve to advance, preserve, and defend the rights of private property owners locally and nationally.
 The Owners’ Counsel has used its members’ combined knowledge and experience as a resource in the defense of private property ownership.
 Mike continues to be the only Pennsylvania attorney to be honored as a member of the Owners’ Counsel.
-In 2017, Mike began service on the Board of Directors of the Owners’ Counsel of America.

 Mike has regularly challenged eminent domain abuse via writings, lectures, and litigation.
 In 2014, his preliminary objections led to the York County landmark eminent domain decision in Sunoco Pipeline v.
 Loper, No. 2013-SU- 4518-05.
 The Judge determined that Sunoco Pipeline was not a public utility corporation with eminent domain power with regard to the Mariner East 2 pipeline.
 Mike went on to represent Mariner East 2 property owners across all of Pennsylvania and obtained several millions of dollars of compensation for those property owners.
 Mike regularly negotiates and litigates property value issues.
 He has obtained multiple Board of View and jury verdicts exactly on the figure Mike presented in evidence.
 In 2018, Mike negotiated the resolution of a condemnation by the Pennsylvania Turnpike Commission.
 The Turnpike paid $1,750,000 in property damages but offered no funds for relocation benefits.
 Mike presented support for additional property damages and extensive relocation benefits.
 The parties agreed to the payment of an additional $5,000,000.
 He has served as an expert witness on eminent domain in Pennsylvania.
 He has been honored as a “SUPER LAWYER” for eminent domain in Pennsylvania.